facebook/react-native-website/docs/text.md

 On Android, these roles have similar functionality on TalkBack as adding Accessibility Traits does on Voiceover in iOS.

-> Nested Text with accessibilityRole link are only supported on Android.
+> Nested Text with accessibilityRole link is only supported on Android.

 | Type                                                 |
 | ---------------------------------------------------- |